MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 </pre></p></div>

 <code>Fortran</code> has three logical operators: <code>.and.</code>, <code>.or.</code>, and <code>.not.</code><br>

-Additional useful comparison operators are given in the table below
+Additional useful comparison operators are given in the table below.

  <table>